 Under sales and cost of goods sold, lay out the relevant balance sheet accounts.
 Separate current assets and current liabilities into two sections.
 Remember to exclude cash under current assets and to exclude any current portions of debt from current liabilities.
 For clarity and consistency, lay out the accounts in the order they appear in the balance sheet.

 Create subtotals for total non-cash current assets and total non-debt current liabilities.
 Subtract the latter from the former to create a final total for net working capital.
-If the following will be valuable, create another line to calculate the increase or decrease of net working capital in the current period and the previous period.
+If the following will be valuable, create another line to calculate the increase or decrease of net working capital in the current period from the previous period.

-Belos is a list of assumptions that are used in a financial model to forecast NWC:
+Below is a list of assumptions that are used in a financial model to forecast NWC:

-Accounts receivable days, inventory days and accounts payable days all rely on sales or cost of goods sold to calculate.
+Accounts receivable days, inventory days, and accounts payable days all rely on sales or cost of goods sold to calculate.
 If either sales or COGS is unavailable, the “days” metrics cannot be calculated.
-When this happens, it may be easier to calculate accounts receivables, inventory and accounts payables by analyzing the past trend and estimating a future value.
+When this happens, it may be easier to calculate accounts receivables, inventory, and accounts payables by analyzing the past trend and estimating a future value.

 Look closely at the image of the model below, and you will see a line labeled “Less Changes in Working Capital” – this is where the impact of increases/decreases in accounts receivable, inventory, and accounts payable impact the unlevered free cash flow of a firm.